If you’ve been searching for classroom decor ideas, look no further than these simple examples! Your classroom will be done in no time!

 Behind the materials needed for the day, are my turn in baskets.
 I got these baskets before school at Dollar Tree and am so happy.
 I don’t have baskets for my two newspaper classes as we turn in everything on edModo.
 The signs on the front are something I created and just tied onto the baskets with twine.

 Above the turn in baskets is my “In The News” bulletin board.
-As you can see, there isn’t much news right now but it also has my noise level chart, my 3-2-1 response poster, my Twitter poster so students can follow me and I have added a Sheldon Cooper poster I created but snapped the picture before I added it.
+As you can see, there isn’t much news right now but it also has my noise level chart, my 3-2-1 response poster, my Twitter poster so students can follow me.
+I have added a Sheldon Cooper poster I created but snapped the picture before I added it.
 At the bottom of the bulletin board, I post my students birthdays for the month.
-I need to swap out August and put up September next week.

 Since I had to recreate all my calendar stuff due to the laminator eating things, I went the easier route this time and just created them with Power Point and some fun frames and fonts.
 I have these available for FREE download here if you are interested.
 You can find the numbers as a FREE download here as well.
 The Word of the Day hasn’t really started being used yet but the plan is the first student who is able to tell me what it means in each class will get a sticker (more info on this at a later time).